TO LISTEN, CLICK PLAY

 Low water pressure – when there is low water pressure in your home, but you have an assurance that water is in abundance, it could be a sign that there is a problem with your plumbing system.
 The presence of disturbances on the water line such as clogged or ruptured pipes may be what’s reducing the pressure.

 Cracks in the foundation of your home – a water leak can be disastrous as it can seep into your house’s foundation, leading to the development of cracks.
-If left unfixed for long, the water starts to weaken your structural components of the property.
+If left unfixed for long, the water starts to weaken the structural components of the property.
 So, if you start noticing cracks on your wall, you need to call for help immediately.

 Water sounds – the whistling sound from your pipes, funny noises from your sink or toilet, dripping, banging and clanking sounds on your plumbing system is the other indicator that your pipes may have a leak somewhere.
 So, always pay attention, and if you hear any sounds coming from your system, call for help immediately.